OrthoBioTherapeutics/obt-SWOffinder/README.md

 11. **PAM**: The PAM sequence (for example, NGG).
 12. **Allow PAM edits**: Flag whether to allow PAM edits or not (true or false).

-# OBT Usage (Canine)
-1. Flatten gtf file using `flatten.R`
-2. Populate `guides_canine.txt` with protospacer sequences (including PAM)
-3. Run `run_canFam3.sh` to find all off-targets
-4. Run `score_pam.R` to add gap-aware CFD scores
-5. Run `annotate.R` to assign genomic region to them
-6. Run `annotate_gene_sets.py` to annotate genes and any association with cancer etc

-# Requirements:
-The code was tested with openjdk version "17.0.3"